 Use rose water as a toner for your skin.
 While it does smell great, it helps keep your skin fresh and supple.
 Use it as a face mist during the day as well to get refreshed on the go.

-This plant isn’t just for sunburns.
+This plant isn’t just for sunburns, it is a magical ayurvedic product.
 It makes the skin smooth, supple and younger looking.
 You could apply it topically, like a toner or treatment for acne.
 Or you could include it in your daily regimen with a daily swig or sip it in a juice.

 Douse yourself in essential oils and make sure you get a regular rubdown at least once a week.
-A massage is a great way to get the circulation going through your skin and boost radiance and of course bust the stress.
+As per Ayurveda for skin, a massage is a great way to get the circulation going through your skin and boost radiance and of course bust the stress.

-Neem oil with its drying properties can be used to spot treat that pesky bout of acne you have all of a sudden.
+Neem oil is one of the most important ayurvedic products.
+Its drying properties can be used to spot treat that pesky bout of acne you have all of a sudden.
 It has similar properties to tea tree oil but is more cooling and soothing.